 November 14, 2017: As part of the Cohorts for Heart and Aging Research in Genomic Epidemiology (CHARGE) Consortium, we recently published our work on the interaction between sugarcontaining beverage intake and the ChREBP-FGF21 pathway on glycaemic traits.
 Check out our publication in Diabetologia here <

-Dr. Kiefte-de Jong's research over the past 5 years evolves around two main pillars.
-The first pillar includes research on the role of nutrition along the life-course (i.e. during pregnancy, childhood and adulthood) and chronic diseases with specific reference to gastrointestinal diseases and cancer.
+Prof. dr. Kiefte-de Jong's research over the past 5 years evolves around two main pillars.
+The first pillar includes research on the role of nutrition along the life-course (i.e. during pregnancy, childhood and adulthood) and cardiometabolic and gastrointestinal diseases.
 Specifically, she studies dietary patterns since these are more informative than studying individual foods, because it reflects the real-life situation of a combination of foods that people eat instead of specific products that are rarely eaten in isolation.
-This approach can therefore be translated into public health messages much more effectively, for example by formulating guidelines that address actual dietary patterns and how to change them.
-The projects are embedded in the Rotterdam Study, a population-based prospective cohort study among middle-aged and elderly, as well as in the Generation R Study, a population-based birth cohort.
+These projects are embedded in the Rotterdam Study, a population-based prospective cohort study among middle-aged and elderly, as well as in the Generation R Study, a population-based birth cohort.
 In 2014 and 2016, she visited the Harvard School of Public Health in Boston USA to study the diet-dependent acid load hypothesis.
-Also, she is involved in several international consortia on projects on diet and non-communicable diseases such as within the Consortium on Health and Ageing: Network of Cohorts in Europe and the United States (CHANCES) and Cohorts for Heart and Aging Research in Genomic Epidemiology (CHARGE, Gene-nutrient interactions).
+Also, she is involved in several international consortia on projects on diet and non-communicable diseases.
 Since 2014, she is expanding her research line with a second pillar closely related to the field of public health nutrition, related to the sustainability of diets from a psychosocial and environmental perspective.
-Together with her colleagues in environmental sciences at LUC, she is studying the environmental impact of global dietary patterns and dietary guidelines, an area of high societal importance.
-Recently she received a grant from the municipality The Hague to clarify the extent of food insecurity and diet-related diseases in disadvantaged families in close collaboration with the LUMC Campus The Hague.
-Dr. Kiefte-de Jong has supervised more than 25 MSc students and 6 PhD students and she is currently co-promotor of 4 PhD students.
+She is studying the environmental determinants and impact of dietary patterns and the extent of food insecurity in disadvantaged families in The Hague.
+Recently she received the Dekker fellowship of the Dutch Heart Foundation to study the concept of teachable moments towards dietary and lifestyle change.
+Prof. Dr. Kiefte-de Jong has supervised more than 25 MSc students and 6 PhD students and is currenty (co-)promotor of 5 PhD students.
 She is (co-)author of more than 100 articles published in international peer-reviewed journals.

 On May 18, 2018, Dr. Kiefte-de Jong provided a Pop-up lecture at the Hague Market on healthy nutrition together with Prof. Hanno Pijl.